 The Company established an audit committee ("Audit Committee") in July 2001 with terms of reference in compliance with Rules 5.28 to 5.33 of the GEM Listing Rules.
 The primary duties of the Audit Committee include the review and supervision of the financial reporting process and the internal control and risk management systems of the Group on ongoing basis.
-Except from 4 July 2016 to 10 August 2016, during the year under review, the Audit Committee comprised of three members and all of whom are independent non-executive Directors.
-Mr. Ho Kei Wing, Nelson resigned on 4 July 2016 as an independent non-executive Director and thus ceased as a member of Audit Committee and Ms. Ho Yuen Ki was appointed on 10 August 2016 as a replacement.
-Mr. Kwok Pak Yu, Steven who process appropriate professional qualifications, accounting and related financial management expertise, is the Chairman of the Audit Committee.
+During the year under review, the Audit Committee comprised of three members and all of whom are independent non-executive Directors.
+Mr. KWOK Pak Yu, Steven resigned on 14 November 2017 as an independent non-executive Director and thus ceased as the chairman of Audit Committee and Mr. CHAN Kwan Yiu was appointed on the same day as a replacement.
+Mr. CHAN Kwan Yiu who process appropriate professional qualifications, accounting and related financial management expertise, is the Chairman of the Audit Committee.
 The Audit Committee meets at least quarterly.
 The Group's audited financial results for the year under review have been reviewed by the Audit Committee, and it was in its opinion that (i) the preparation of such results complied with the applicable standards and statutory requirements and the requirements of the Stock Exchange and that (ii) the internal control and risk management systems of the Group had been properly implemented and was adequate to keep the Board informed of the business and the management affairs of the Group.
 During the year under review, no material matters were identified and reported by the Audit Committee to the Board.